Ecwid/ecwid-api-docs/includes/_products.md

 fixedShippingRateOnly | boolean | `true` if shipping cost for this product is calculated as *'Fixed rate per item'* (managed under the "Tax and Shipping" section of the product management page in Ecwid Control panel). `false` otherwise.
 With this option on, the `fixedShippingRate` field specifies the shipping cost of the product fixedShippingRate | number |  When `fixedShippingRateOnly` is `true`, this field sets the product fixed shipping cost per item.
 When `fixedShippingRateOnly` is `false`, the value in this field is treated as an extra shipping cost the product adds to the global calculated shipping description | string  | Product description *in HTML* categoryIds | Array\<number\> | List of the categories, which the product belongs to.
-If no categories provided, product belogs to store front page, see `showOnFrontpage` field seoTitle | string | Page title to be displayed in search results on the web.
+If no categories provided, product will be displayed on the store front page, see `showOnFrontpage` field seoTitle | string | Page title to be displayed in search results on the web.
 Recommended length is under 55 characters seoDescription | string | Page description to be displayed in search results on the web.
-Recommended length is under 160 characters defaultCategoryId | number  | Identifier of the default category of the product attributes | Array\<*AttributeValue*\> | Product attributes and their values relatedProducts | \<*RelatedProducts*\>  | Related or "You may also like" products of the product dimensions | \<ProductDimensions\> | Product dimensions info showOnFrontpage | number | If not `null`, the position (index) of a product in the store front page.
-If `null`, then product is not shown in the store front page
+Recommended length is under 160 characters defaultCategoryId | number  | Identifier of the default category of the product attributes | Array\<*AttributeValue*\> | Product attributes and their values relatedProducts | \<*RelatedProducts*\>  | Related or "You may also like" products of the product dimensions | \<ProductDimensions\> | Product dimensions info showOnFrontpage | number | A positive number indicates the position (index) of a product in the store front page – the smaller the number, the higher the product is displayed on a page.
+A negative value means the product is not shown in the store front page.
+If no categories are assigned to product in `categoryIds` field, the `showOnFrontPage` will be `1`

 #### WholesalePrice
 Field | Type  | Description